Quantum jump Monte Carlo simplified: Abelian symmetries: Numerical applications of weakly symmetric representations

 \subsection{Sparsity}

 Hamiltonians and jump operators for many-body system involving only few-body terms are \emph{sparse} in any basis composed as a tensor product of local bases.
 Since the number of few-body operators scales linearly in the system size, rather than exponentially as the dimension of the system Hilbert space, the master operator is also sparse [cf.~Eq.~\eqref{eq:master_lin}].
-This allows for a significant computational speed-up in its diagonalization or numerical integration.
+This allows for a significant computational speedup in its diagonalization or numerical integration.

-Although a weakly symmetric representation features a Hamiltonian and jump operators which are linear combinations of the original operators (cf.~Secs.~\ref{sec:R_con} and~\ref{sec:R_non}), their number scales linearly in the system size and thus does not significantly affect the sparsity.
-In order to exploit the weak symmetry either for construction and diagonalization of the master operator or for QJMC simulations, however, it is necessary to work in the basis of eigenspaces of the symmetry operator $U$ (cf.~Figs.~\ref{fig:matrix},~\ref{fig:matrix2}, and~\ref{fig:MC}).
+Although a weakly symmetric representation features a Hamiltonian and jump operators which are linear combinations of the original operators (cf.~Secs.~\ref{sec:R_con} and~\ref{sec:R_non}), their number scales linearly with system size and thus does not significantly affect the sparsity.
+In order to exploit the weak symmetry, either for construction and diagonalization of the master operator or for QJMC simulations, however, it is necessary to work in the basis of eigenspaces of the symmetry operator $U$ (cf.~Figs.~\ref{fig:matrix},~\ref{fig:matrix2}, and~\ref{fig:MC}).
 For a \emph{local symmetry} ($U$ being a tensor product of local unitaries), e.g., a global rotation of spin systems, the basis of symmetry eigenspaces can be chosen separable.
-For a \emph{non-local symmetry}, such as a translation symmetry, symmetric states are entangled (see Sec.~\ref{sec:examples}).
-Therefore, similarly as for symmetries in closed quantum dynamics, it needs to be judged on the case by case basis whether exploiting a weak symmetry leads to improved numerical simulations of the open quantum dynamics.
+For a \emph{nonlocal symmetry}, such as a translation symmetry, symmetric states are entangled.
+Therefore, similarly as for symmetries in closed quantum dynamics, it needs to be judged on a case-by-case basis whether exploiting a weak symmetry leads to improved numerical simulations of the open quantum dynamics (see Fig.~\ref{fig:example_scaling} and Sec.~\ref{sec:examples}).